-For mortgage products the main accounting estimates and judgements when assessing the cash flows are the product life (including assumptions based on observed historic customer behaviour when in a standard variable rate period (SVR)) and the applicable SVR.
-As at 30 September 2022 a total EIR adjustment of £4.4m (2021: £4.3m) was recognised for mortgages.
-This represented 0.5% (2021: 0.5%) of the balance sheet carrying value of gross loans and advances to customers for mortgage lending.
-The net impact of the mortgage EIR adjustments on the income statement in the year represented 0.3% of gross customer interest income for mortgages (2021: (0.7)%).
+For mortgage products the main accounting estimates and judgements when assessing the cash flows are the product life (including assumptions based on observed historic customer behaviour when in a standard variable rate (SVR) period) and the applicable SVR.
+As at 30 September 2023 a total EIR adjustment of £0.5m (2022: £4.4m) was recognised for mortgages.
+This represented 0.001% (2022: 0.5%) of the balance sheet carrying value of gross loans and advances to customers for mortgage lending.
+The net impact of the mortgage EIR adjustments was a charge to the income statement in the year representing (18.3)% of gross customer interest income for mortgages (2022: credit to the income statement representing 0.3% of gross customer interest income for mortgages).